 \section{Introduction}

 Evolutionary algorithms (EAs)~\cite{back:96} are a kind of randomized metaheuristic optimization algorithm, inspired by the evolution process of natural species, i.e., natural selection and survival of the fittest.
-Starting from a random population of solutions, EAs iteratively apply reproduction operators to generate a set of offspring solutions from the current population, and then apply a selection operator to weed out bad solutions.
-EAs have been applied to diverse areas (e.g., antenna design~\cite{hornby2006automated}, bioinformatics~\cite{ma2006evolutionary} and data mining~\cite{mukhopadhyay2014survey}) and can produce human-competitive results~\cite{koza2003s}.
+Starting from a random population of solutions, EAs iteratively apply reproduction (e.g., mutation and recombination) operators to generate offspring solutions from the current population, and then apply a selection operator to eliminate less desirable solutions.
+EAs have been applied to diverse areas (e.g., robotics~\cite{li2018path}, networks~\cite{yuan2018virtual} and machine learning~\cite{zhou2019evolutionary}) and can produce human-competitive results~\cite{koza2003s}.
 Compared with the application, the theoretical analysis of EAs is, however, far behind.
 Many researchers thus have been devoted to understanding the behavior of EAs from a theoretical point of view, which is still an ongoing challenge.

-In the last two decades, a lot of progress has been made on the running time analysis of EAs, which is one essential theoretical aspect.
+During the past two decades, a lot of progress has been made on the running time analysis of EAs, which is one essential theoretical aspect.
 The running time measures how many objective (i.e., fitness) function evaluations an EA needs until finding an optimal solution or an approximate solution.
 The running time analysis of EAs started with artificial example problems.
-In~\cite{droste1998rigorous,droste2002analysis}, a simple single-objective EA called (1+1)-EA was shown able to solve two well-structured pseudo-Boolean problems OneMax and LeadingOnes in $\Theta(n\log n)$ and $\Theta(n^2)$ (where $n$ is the problem size) expected running time, respectively.
+In~\cite{droste1998rigorous,droste2002analysis}, a simple single-objective EA called (1+1)-EA has been shown to be able to solve two well-structured pseudo-Boolean problems OneMax and LeadingOnes in $\Theta(n\log n)$ and $\Theta(n^2)$ (where $n$ is the problem size) expected running time, respectively.
 These two problems are to maximize the number of 1-bits of a solution and the number of consecutive 1-bits counting from the left of a solution, respectively.
 Both of them have a short path with increasing fitness to the optimum.
-For some problems (e.g., SPC) where there is a short path with constant fitness to the optimum, the (1+1)-EA can also find an optimal solution in polynomial time~\cite{jansen2001evolutionary}.
-But when the problem (e.g., Trap) has a deceptive path (i.e., a path with increasing fitness away from the optimum), the (1+1)-EA will need exponential running time~\cite{he2001drift}.
-More results can refer to~\cite{auger2011theory}.
+For some problems (e.g., SPC) where there is a short path with constant fitness to the optimum, the (1+1)-EA can also find an optimal solution in polynomial expected time~\cite{jansen2001evolutionary}.
+But when the problem (e.g., Trap) has a deceptive path, i.e., a path with increasing fitness away from the optimum, the (1+1)-EA will need exponential running time~\cite{he2001drift}.
+More results can be found in~\cite{auger2011theory}.